MPAS-Dev/compass/test/_sources/developers_guide/cores.rst.txt

 are set up into subdirectories inside of the work directory for the test case.
-Typically, a user will run all steps in a test case but certain test cases may prefer to have steps that are not run by default (e.g. a long forward simulation) but which are available for a user to manually alter and then run on their own.
+Typically, a user will run all steps in a test case but certain test cases may prefer to have steps that are not run by default (e.g. a long forward simulation or optional visualization) but which are available for a user to manually alter and then run on their own.

 A step is described by a ``step`` dictionary and has :ref:`dev_step_collect`, :ref:`dev_step_setup`, and :ref:`dev_step_run` functions, described below.